commonshost/dohnut/README.md

 ### `--load-balance`, `--lb`

-Strategy when using multiple DoH resolvers.
+The strategy to use with multiple DoH resolvers.

+Default: `performance`

 #### `--load-balance performance`